Yeetface513/yourlostitems.github.io/README.md

 ## Support

-If you have any questions or need assistance with the Lost Items Finder project, please make an issue on this repository
+If you have any questions or need assistance with the Lost Items Finder project, please make an issue on this repository and we will try our best to fix it.
+We are commited to supporting our customers no matter what and we hope to foster a vibrant and active community around our excellent product.

 ## Contributing

 We welcome contributions from the community.
 If you would like to contribute to this project, please follow the guidelines outlined in our [CONTRIBUTING.md](CONTRIBUTING.md) file.
+As above, we hope to foster a vibrant and active community around our excellent product.

 ## Code of Conduct